Diocletianic Persecution: First edict

-On 23 February 303, Diocletian ordered that the newly built Christian church at Nicomedia be razed, its scriptures burned, and its treasures seized.
+On 23 February 303, Diocletian ordered for the newly-built Christian church at Nicomedia to be razed, its scriptures burned, and its treasures seized.
 23 February was the feast of the Terminalia, for Terminus, the god of boundaries.
 It was the day they would terminate Christianity.
 The next day, Diocletian's first "Edict against the Christians" was published.
 (Note: The edict might not actually have been an "edict" in the technical sense; Eusebius does not refer to it as such, and the passage in the Passio Felicis which includes the word edictum ("exiit edictum imperatorum et Caesarum super omnem faciem terrae") may simply have been written to echo Luke 2:1 ("exiit edictum a Caesare Augusto ut profiteretur universus orbis terrae").
 Elsewhere in the passion, the text is called a programma.
 The text of the edict itself does not actually survive.)
 The key targets of this piece of legislation were senior Christian clerics and Christians' property, just as they had been during Valerian's persecution.
 The edict prohibited Christians from assembling for worship and ordered the destruction of their scriptures, liturgical books, and places of worship across the empire.
 (Note: This apparently included any house in which scriptures were found.)
-But Christians tried to retain the scriptures as far as possible, though, according to de Ste Croix, "it appears that giving them up...was not regarded as a sin" in the East; sufficient numbers of them must have been successfully saved, as is evident from the representative findings of "early biblical papyri" in the stream of the transmission of the text during this period.
+But Christians tried to retain the scriptures as far as possible, but according to de Ste Croix, "it appears that giving them up... was not regarded as a sin" in the East; sufficient numbers of them must have been successfully saved, as is evident from the representative findings of "early biblical papyri" in the stream of the transmission of the text during this period.
 Christians might have given up apocryphal or pseudepigraphal works, or even refused to surrender their scriptures at the cost of their own lives, and there were some cases where the scriptures were not in the end destroyed.
 Christians were also deprived of the right to petition the courts, making them potential subjects for judicial torture; Christians could not respond to actions brought against them in court; Christian senators, equestrians, decurions, veterans, and soldiers were deprived of their ranks; and Christian imperial freedmen were re-enslaved.